-Self-Care is a word that we hear a lot and it can look different for each of us.
+Self-care is a word that we often hear but it can look different for each of us.

 To some, the word might sound like frivolous pampering but self-care is so much more than that.
-It’s vital for us to live our best lives.
+Self-care habits are vital for us to live our best lives.

 This article contains affiliate links.